 When do I find out if I am admitted to the Program?

-All applicants will be notified by email on an anticipated date of September 26, 2024.
-Ensure you check your junk and/or spam folders in your email, and if you have not received an email from the Co-op Office by Sept 27, 2024 at 12 pm, please contact our front desk at apsc.coop@ubc.ca.
+All applicants will be notified by email in the 3rd week of September.
+Emails will be sent to the address listed in your Workday account.
+Please check your junk or spam folders in your email.
+If you have not received an email from the Co-op Office by this time, please contact our front desk at apsc.coop@ubc.ca. .

-Where can I find information about creating a resume for my application?
+Where can I find information on creating a resume for my application?

-A resume toolkit, template, and annotated template are provided as part of the application process on Canvas.
-All the information needed to create a competitive application is outlined on Canvas.
+A resume toolkit, template, and annotated template are provided as part of the application on Canvas.

 Workshops, Work Terms and Fees